 Conclusion

 NJ ABLE accounts offer a powerful tool for financial security and independence for individuals with disabilities.
-By allowing individuals to save and invest in their future without fear of losing essential benefits, these accounts provide a critical benefit for long-term financial planning.
-Whether you’re a person with a disability, a family member, or a caregiver, understanding and utilizing a NJ ABLE account can be a transformative step toward a more secure and fulfilling life.
+The expansion of the age eligibility threshold to 46 — effective January 1, 2026 — significantly broadens access to this planning tool, opening the door for many individuals who were previously ineligible.
+Whether you’re a person with a disability, a family member, or a caregiver, understanding and utilizing an NJ ABLE account can be a transformative step toward a more secure and fulfilling life.